How to Sell Your Car

 Once you agree on a price, finalize the sale.
 When the payment is completed, provide the previously mentioned paperwork.
 In your copies, try to block out any personal information to avoid identity theft and, most importantly, don’t forget the keys and to remove the vehicle from your insurance.

-Think you or someone you know is need of Behind the Wheel Training?
+Think you or someone you know is in need of Behind the Wheel Training?
 Training Wheels is a Pomona driving school specializing in teaching new teen drivers how to stay safe on the road.
 For more information on our lessons, please click here.

 Copyright: dolgachov / 123RF Stock Photo